Girls Bravo: Anime

 An anime adaptation of the manga was directed by Ei Aoki and produced by Anime International Company's AIC Spirits division.
 It aired on Fuji Television on July 6, 2004 and ran until September 28, 2004, spanning 11 episodes.
 A second season, consisting of 13 episodes was later broadcast on WOWOW from January 27 to April 21, 2005.
 Four pieces of theme music were used in the series.
 The first opening theme, titled "Going My Way", was performed by Yozuca*.
 Yozuca* also sang the second opening theme, titled "Ever After".
 "Koko ni Iru kara", the ending theme, was performed by Miyuki Hashimoto, who also sang the second ending theme "And Then...".
 In Japan, the series was released across 13 Region 2 DVD compilation volumes.
 Geneon Entertainment also licensed the series for an English-language dubbed release in North America.
-Madman Entertainment also licensed the series for release in Australian and New Zealand.
+Madman Entertainment also licensed the series for release in Australia and New Zealand.

 In July 2010, North American anime distributor Funimation Entertainment announced on their Twitter feed that the company has licensed Girls Bravo after streaming the first episode of the series on YouTube.